mail2mrcm/springboot-microservices/README.md

   configuration available in ***gateway-service.yml***.
 [Spring api gateway](https://spring.io/guides/gs/gateway/) for more details
   - `Stident Miroservice `- add/get/update student and also perform internal communication with Payment microservice to fetch payment details of student.
   - `Payment Microservice` - add/make payment function.

+- ## Buiild & Deployment  :
+  1. Build Config server and Deploy config-server1.0.0.jar.
+Default port 9090 is used.
+  2. Build Service discovery application and deploy the same.
+Default port 9091 is used.
+  3. Build Student microservice and deploy it in port 9092.
+  4. Build Payment microservice and deploy it in port 9094.
+  5. finally build API Gateawy and deploy it in port 9093.

+- ## Test :
+ Only 3 APIs are available currently and can be added further <br/> `Add student` - [POST] http://localhost:9093/api/1.0/student <br/>
+ `Add fees to be paid for the student` - [POST] http://localhost:9093/api/1.0/student <br/>
+ `Get student with payments` - [GET] http://localhost:9093/api/1.0/student/1/with-payments <br/>
+ `Make payment by student` - [PUT] http://localhost:9093/api/1.0/student/1 <br/>